Newspaper says Turkey has audio of Saudi writer's slaying

 Earlier in the week, Saudi Arabia had said it would open the consulate for a search but that is yet to happen.
 Cavusoglu said Turkey would share information with Saudi Arabia in the "joint working group" but stressed the Turkish investigation would continue separately.

+Trump also said Saturday that "we would be punishing ourselves" by canceling arms sales to Saudi Arabia.
+The sale is a "tremendous order for our companies," he said, and if the kingdom doesn't buy its weaponry from the United States, they will buy it from Russia or China.
+Trump said that he would meet with Khashoggi's family.

-Separately, Secretary of State Mike Pompeo spoke to Khashoggi's fiancee, Hatice Cengiz, who accompanied him to the Saudi consulate, the State Department said Friday.
-No details of the conversation were released.
+Separately, Secretary of State Mike Pompeo spoke to Khashoggi's fiancée, Hatice Cengiz, who had accompanied him to the Saudi consulate.
+The State Department released no details of the conversation.

 In an interview Friday with the AP, Cengiz said Khashoggi was not nervous when he entered the consulate to obtain paperwork required for their marriage.